-- Candidates must apply for graduation through the graduate office by the dates identified (see website). - It is the candidates' responsibility to complete and submit the required paperwork for licensure. - Exit surveys will be completed at the conclusion of the action research project.
+- Candidates must apply for graduation through the graduate office by the dates identified (see website). - It is the candidates' responsibility to complete and submit the required paperwork for licensure to the College of Education. - Exit surveys will be completed at the conclusion of the action research project.